 If you think you see boxwood blight, whether it's at your property or somewhere else, it's essential that you say something right away.
 Right now, the disease has not made it to Indiana, and the key to keeping it from devastating our landscapes is early detection and eradication.
 If you think you see the symptoms described above, the first step is to get it verified.
 You can contact your Purdue county extension office for help or reach out directly to Purdue's Plant and Pest Diagnostic Lab to submit a physical sample or photos.
-If you live outside of Indiana, you should still have a university extension network in your state and county that can help you figure out next steps.
+If you live outside of Indiana, use this site to find the university extension office in your state and county, and contact them.

 If boxwood blight is confirmed in your landscape, the first step is to remove all affected plants.
 Do not compost them!
 The spores will continue to multiply and spread.
 Contaminated plants should be put in plastic bags in the trash.
 As we mentioned earlier, the fungal spores are very sticky and spread easily by contact.
 If you have been working with an affected boxwood, you need to immediately clean all clothes and tools and wash yourself to help reduce spread.
 Watch the rest of your boxwoods carefully for early signs of the disease, and remove each plant as soon as infection is confirmed (it would also be a nice, neighborly thing to let people on adjacent properties know if they have boxwood).